sgoadhouse/openFPGALoader/README.md

 [Added by sgoadhouse]

 The Install instructions do not cover building on CentOS 7 so adding here the instructions that worked for me.
-The key was that the g++ version that was the default for Centos 7 was not sufficient, although that was far from obvious from the error message being received.
+The key was that the g++ version that was the default for Centos 7 was not sufficient, although that was far from obvious from the error messages being received.
 I kept getting errors with regex functions which do not appear to work until version g++ 4.9.0, although headers appear in the earlier version that I had and almost compile.

 - To install a newer version of g++:
 ```